Constructive Distortion: Improving MLLMs with Attention-Guided Image Warping: Qualitative Examples

 \section{Qualitative Examples}

 Here, we present examples demonstrating the effectiveness of both \ourmethodshort and \ourmethodshortchains.
 For each case, the predicted answers are displayed beneath the corresponding images.
-These examples highlight scenarios where the base MLLM initially produces an incorrect answer, which is subsequently corrected by \ourmethodshort.

 For \ourmethodshortchains, results are at varying depths (as expected), illustrating how our method adaptively refines warping based on the specific query and image content.
 This depth-wise adaptation underscores the robustness and flexibility of our approach, enabling consistently strong performance across diverse queries and visual contexts.

 \refstepcounter{example} \begin{examplebox} \textbf{Question:} What material is the chair made of?\ so its Jacobian is diagonal.
 At the token level this induces only per-axis rescaling of ViT patches while keeping grid orthogonality.
 This mirrors CLIP’s \emph{resize/crop} pre-training augmentation (e.g., RandomResizedCrop), which likewise applies axis-wise scaling before tokenization.
 Consequently, the pooled CLIP image embeddings for rectilinearly warped images are expected to stay on (or near) the same feature manifold as training images.